 Regular Hot Tubs or Inflatable Hot Tubs?

 Regular bathtubs offer convenience when preparing hot baths.
 But for homes without bathtubs, it is an economical investment to buy inflatable hot tubs.
 They are easier to maintain and available in different sizes, shapes, and depth.
-They can also be positioned outdoors or at the balcony.
+They can also be positioned outdoors or on the balcony.